nuts-foundation/nuts-node/docs/pages/getting-started/3-configure-your-node.rst

 Certain data (e.g. private credentials) can only be exchanged when a peer's DID has been authenticated.
-To make sure other nodes can authenticate your node's DID you need to configure your node's identity, and make sure the DID document contains a `NutsComm` service that matches TLS certificate.
+To make sure other nodes can authenticate your node's DID you need to configure your node's identity, and make sure the DID document contains a `NutsComm` service that matches the TLS certificate.

 Your node identity is expressed by a DID that is managed by your node, also known as your *vendor DID*.
 So make sure you have created a DID specific for your nodes and configure it as `network.nodedid` (see :ref:`configuration reference <nuts-node-config>`).